Insights-House/Electric-Energy-Consumption-Analysis/README.md

     - The worst the weather the higher kwH consumption.

 # Conclusions

+ - Suggestions

-Not big differences spotted between situation with app and before app, most propbably because consumption behaviour was much the same and data was only processed for 1 month.
+    - Not big differences spotted between situation with app and before app.
+    - Most propbably because consumption behaviour was much the same and data was only processed for 1 month.
-Nevertheless differences show clear benefits of using monitoring app in order to optimize costs and consumption behaviour.
+    - Nevertheless differences show clear benefits of using monitoring app in order to optimize costs and consumption behaviour.
-The short answer is Yes use the monitoring app as on a longer term it may be even more usefull.
+    - Yes use the monitoring app as on a longer term it may be even more usefull.